Consent Management

 - Vital signs (blood pressure, heart rate, etc.)

-- Body metrics (weight, BMI, etc.)
+- Body metrics (weight, BMI, bone density, etc.)

 - Medical conditions and medications